Friday, 25 April 2025

 Aside from a miniature Switch, the report also hints at Nintendo’s plan to introduce a new service aimed at “game enthusiasts willing to pay more.”
 Some guess is that this new service might be potentially a more robust classic games subscription, somewhat similar to the Virtual Console of the Wii and Wii U days.

 The report arrives on the heels of an impressive Q3 2018 that saw 9.41 million Switch consoles moved between October and December 2018.
 Even with those numbers, Nintendo cuts its sales forecast for this fiscal year from 20 million down to 17 million units.
-A cheaper Switch could be exactly what Nintendo needs to increase console this year.
+A cheaper Switch could be exactly what Nintendo needs to increase console sales this year.

 Hot this week